TimInTech/pihole-maintenance-pro/README.md

 # Pi-hole Maintenance PRO

 A full-featured, production-ready maintenance script for **Pi-hole v6.x**
-Designed for Raspberry Pi environments running **Bookworm**, no Unbound required.
+Compatible with Raspberry Pi (Bookworm), VMs and containers.
+No Unbound required.

 ## ✅ Features